I've been drawing maps for D&D since first playing the game in '78. Playing online requires digital maps, so I taught myself using GIMP.

 Rivers Run Deep

-Today with modern computer tools I started making maps again, for my online Dungeons and Dragons campaign.
+Today, with modern computer tools I started making maps again, for my online Dungeons and Dragons campaign.
 Who knew?
-Making maps for online requires a different set of tools, if you want the detail beyond the pen and paper variety.
-But creating rivers elluded me.
+Making maps for online requires a different set of tools if you want the detail beyond the pen and paper variety.
+But creating rivers eluded me.
 Until I found the secret.

 Creating realistic rivers is a chore if you don't have the right tools.
-Learning how to use those tools is the important part.
-Using a pressure sensitive drawing tablet is an easy fix to this problem but I don't have one.
+Learning how to use those tools is an important part.
+Using a pressure-sensitive drawing tablet is an easy fix to this problem but I don't have one.
 I found a solution.
 I will be using GIMP 2.8 for this tutorial because it is easy to learn and free to download, so anyone can follow along.

-Step One: Creating a Land and Water Layers
+Step One: Create the Land and Water Layers

 Using the Path tool to create your rivers is better than the paintbrush or the Free Select tool because you can take your time drawing and you can edit the path after the fact if you don't like the result without having to go back to start.